Basketball unicorn and Storm legend Lauren Jackson on entering Hall of Fame: ‘I just feel so incredibly lucky’

 “It’s not special and nothing to write home about,” Jackson said laughing.
 “I didn’t thank anyone specifically except my parents.
 The people who are part of my career and who I cherish, they know who they are.

-“I just thanked the people along the way, Basketball Australia, Seattle and Sue definitely.
-She’s a huge part of my career over there and what I was able to achieve.
-All of my other teammates, and my coaches and the people who made the journey so special.
-It was such a great time.
-I wish it could have lasted longer.
+“I wish (my career) could have lasted longer.
 In the same breath I wouldn’t change my life now for anything.
 It’s been an amazing ride.”

 Jackson admitted she struggled with depression following her 2016 retirement — four years after her final Storm game.
 After winning a WNBA title in 2010, Jackson played 13 games in 2011 and nine in 2012.